-Value-Based Insurance Design (V-BID)-hailed as a "game changer" by the National Coalition on Health Care- refers to insurance designs that vary consumer cost-sharing to distinguish between highvalue and low-value health care services and providers.
-V-BID entails (1) reducing financial barriers that deter use of evidence-based services and high-performing providers, and (2) imposing disincentives to discourage use of low-value care.
+Value-Based Insurance Design (V-BID)-hailed as a "game changer" by the National Coalition on Health Care-refers to insurance designs that vary consumer cost-sharing to distinguish between highvalue and low-value health care services and providers.
+V-BID entails (1) reducing financial barriers that deter use of evidence-based services and high-performing providers, and (2) imposing disincers tives to discourage use of low-value care.
 Through the incorporation of greater clinical nuance in benefit design, payers, purchasers, taxpayers, and consumers can attain more health for every dollar spent.
 The University of Michigan Center for V-BID leads in research, development, and advocacy for innovative health benefit plans and payment reform initiatives.

-Connecticut Seeks to Improve Health and Contain Costs The State of Connecticut faced a projected budget gap of \$3.8 billion in fiscal year 2012, and state employees were asked to winner an instant year and a man and a conjunction were earned to help address the shortfall.
+Connecticut Seeks to Improve Health and Contain Costs The State of Connecticut faced a projected budget gap of \$3.8 billion in fiscal year 2012, and state employees were asked to without at 1924 of 2014 and 3000 Employees were assess we help address the shortfall.
 The Governor's Office and a coalition of unions representing state employees met throughout 2011 to discuss a wide range of topics, including the health plan covering active and retired state employees.
-The parties focused health Gare discussions on possibilities for improving health as a means to control long-term costs.
+The parties focused health care discussions on possibilities for improving health as a mean to control long-term costs.
 Discussions involving unions, the

-V-BID in Action: A Profile of Connecticut's Health Enhancement Program Prior to 2012, Connecticut's state employee health plan did not distinguish between high-value services and low-value services in determining cost-sharing for beneficiaries.
+Prior to 2012, Connecticut's state employee health plan did not distinguish between high-value services and low-value services in determining cost-sharing for beneficiaries.
 HEP is different.

 Accountability.
 HEP rewards state employees, select retirees, and dependents who commit to a number of responsibilities.
+The "ask" of beneficiaries is as follows: